 Skip the cliches and overused terms.
 Employers expect better, and so should you.

 You've accomplished many things (throughout your career).
 You've exceeded your goals and mastered countless skills.
 Now you're on a job hunt and you can't remember any of them for your resume.

-Career experts always advise job seekers to avoid common resume mistakes, but one grave error often left out of the mix is the overuse of clichés and vague phrases.
+It's important to keep your resume up-to-date, whether you're looking for a job or not.
+Career experts advise job seekers to avoid common resume mistakes, but one error left off the list is the overuse of clichés and vague phrases.